Apply for a licence to place a crane on the highway

 Section 178 of the Highways Act 1980 regulates the placement of apparatus such as rails, beams and cranes over the highway.
 It is an offence to place any such equipment without permission.
 You should not start any works until you have received the licence.

-A licence costs £108.20 and is valid for 21 days.
+A licence costs £262 and is valid for 21 days.
 We need at least five working days to process an application.
-In an emergency situation, we may grant a licence in less than five working days at a cost of £133.40.
-The fee is non-refundable.
+In an emergency situation, we may grant a licence in less than five working days at a cost of £292.
+Please ensure you are applying to the correct authority for your licence as the application fee is non-refundable.

 Before making an application, you must also make yourself familiar with the terms and conditions for this licence.
 We will charge £75 if we find you in breach of these terms and conditions.